 No goal.
 The puck entered the net as a result of contact by the offending team.
+Interpretation 12 Rule 4.15 (b)

 Can a player against whom a delayed penalty is signaled be credited with the scoring of a goal?